 Prior to BrightLine, Mike spent two years at the Interactive Television JV Canoe Ventures on the Product Marketing and Research/Analytics teams.
 Before his time at Canoe, Mike worked at Twentieth Century Fox, and received his MBA in Marketing, with a concentration on advertising technology.

-Michelle Hinchey joined BrightLine in 2011 in the newly created role of Business Development Associate, and currently serves as the company’s Publicist.
-She is responsible for continuing to grow BrightLine’s global profile through media, marketing and strategic partnerships.
-She is charged with discovering and implementing new innovative ways to raise awareness of In-Television™ and the company’s deep knowledge of creative experience design.
+Michelle Hinchey joined the BrightLine Team in 2011 as the Business Development Associate, and currently serves in the newly created role of the company’s Publicist.
+She is responsible for the continued growth of BrightLine’s global profile through media, marketing and strategic partnerships.
+She is charged with discovering and implementing new innovative ways to raise awareness of advanced TV along with the company’s deep knowledge of creative experience design.
 Prior to BrightLine, Michelle worked in the Entertainment Department at Dan Klores Communications and the grassroots nonprofit, The Fund for the Public Interest.
 Michelle received her BS in Industrial and Labor Relations from Cornell University and now resides in Manhattan.